ArnoldDP/OStim-Community-Modlist/README.md

 * **Installing Wabbajack**

-  Feel free to skip this step if you've already done it
+  Feel free to skip this step if you've already done it.

   First navigate to [the Wabbajack website](https://www.wabbajack.org).

   Now you see that big download button?
 Click it.
 Now the next thing you'll want to do is create a folder for Wabbajack.
-It is extremely important that you do not create it in your downloads or documents folders, ideally it should be somewhere like C:\Wabbajack.
+It is extremely important that you do not create it in your downloads or documents folders, ideally it should be somewhere like ```C:\Wabbajack```.
   Now drag and drop the Wabbajack.exe file into the folder that you just created for it and then launch it.

   After its done installing, the application will automatically open.
 When it does, the first thing you'll want to do is look at the top right of the GUI and find the icon that looks like a gear.
 See it?
 Good, now click it.